0adri3n/Doc2Talk/README.md

 *   Host your models locally (privacy max 😎)
 *   Host your Ollama server
 *   Interact with your own chatbot to learn easily from your documentations
+*   Request Doc2Talk's Fast API with your own scripts

 Here're some of the project's <i>worst</i> features: